altmattr/mq-magic/stem_club/facilitator.md

 ## Making a new image

 Before each new group, and perhaps if things go wrong, you will need to flash the SD cards fresh.
-The latest image is available [here](https://github.com/mqjasper/mq-pi-gen/releases).
+The latest image is available [here](https://github.com/mqjasper/mq-pi-gen/releases) from the repository used to build our custom images.
 Please download the latest image (or a particular one if you know that is what you want) and flash it using the [raspbery pi imager](https://www.raspberrypi.com/software/).

 This image will boot with the following settings:
   * username: "pi"
-  * password: "stemclub"
+  * password: "mqpi"
-  * WiFi access point: "stemclub"
+  * WiFi access point: "stem_club"
   * WiFi password: "piisgood"

 # Worksheet Notes